merenlab/merenlab.org/data/prochlorococcus-metapangenome/index.md

 Please find the published study along with its review history here: [https://peerj.com/articles/4320/](https://peerj.com/articles/4320/){:target="_blank"}

 {:.notice}
-All anvi'o analyses in this document are performed using the anvi'o version `v3`.
+All anvi'o analyses in this document are performed using the anvi'o version `v3` (but it is OK to use anything newer than that, although pelase don't forget to run `anvi-migrate-db` on your databases).
 Please see [the installation notes]({% post_url anvio/2016-06-26-installation-v2 %}) to download the appropriate version through PyPI, Docker, or GitHub.

 <!--
 The URL [AAA](AAA){:target="_blank"} serves the publication.